hdfelix/cii-cw/_lessons/character/421-strong.md

 ## Intermediate

 ### Verses
-“For God has not given us a spirit of cowardice, but of power...” - _[2 Timothy 1:7a](http://online.recoveryversion.org/bibleverses.asp?fvid=6672&lvid=6672)_
+"For God has not given us a spirit of cowardice, but of power..." - _[2 Timothy 1:7a](http://online.recoveryversion.org/bibleverses.asp?fvid=6672&lvid=6672)_

 ### Focus
 A person with a strong character is someone who does not keep changing their mind after making a decision.
 They do not have a “jellyfish” will when making a choice.